th-schwarz/C5Connector.Java/README.md

 * Personal and educational use of C5Connector.Java.
 * Integrating C5Connector.Java in commercial software while at the same time satisfying the terms of the Open Source license.

+## State

+The project is in a beta state.
+It has to be tested with several servlet-containers.
+At the moment just jetty 8 and 9 were successful tested by the author.

+Don't hesitate to inform the author if you was tested C5Container.Java with other servlet-environments successfully.

 ## Changes

 * 0.3